-Everything a First Generation College Student Needs to Know to Win at College
+What a First Generation College Student Needs to Know to About College

 Being the first person in your family to go to college is both the most exciting and most stressful journey any student will ever have to go through.

 You’ve got through the SAT, stressed over your personal statement, and problem solved through the impossible questions on FAFSA like, what is your mom’s W-2 form (it’s the paper she gets every January from her employer for her taxes; hopefully this saved you 3 months of your life).

 With all this out of the way, college should be pretty straight forward.
 Right?

 SIIIKKKKEEEEE.
 You would think it does.
 Fortunately, this article will help you jump start everything you need to know about being a first generation college student.
 Filled with definitions, resources, scholarships, and tips on how to be successful in college as a first generation student.

 Usually, a first generation college student is a college student whose parents (or legal guardian) never attended and completed a degree at a four year university or institution.

 Essentially, if your parents didn’t receive a college degree from from UCLA, Harvard, University of Michigan, or any other University that offers four year degrees, then you are a first-generation student.

 Two-year associate degrees from community colleges usually do not count either.
 There’s an important reason for this that I’ll get into later.

 Even if your parents have trade school certifications, or studied and got a two year degree from another country, you still would be considered a first generation student.